Skip to main content

 Time-off request form

 A time-off request form is a document used in human resources (HR) management that is designed to streamline the process of employees seeking temporary leave from work.
-This standardized form enables employees to formally submit their request for vacation, sick leave, personal days, or other types of absences.
-It typically requires information such as the employee’s name and department, the reason for the time off, and the desired duration.
+This standardized form enables employees to formally submit their request for vacation, personal days, or other types of absences, including sick leave—a benefit that is increasingly common, with 75% of private industry workers having access to paid sick leave as of March 2020.
+It typically requires information such as the employee's name and department, the reason for the time off, and the desired duration.

 Interested in Oyster but want more information about how the platform works?
 This product overview should help.